TopchetoEU/Minecraft.net/README.md

 ## Sublibraries

 ### WinGL (c++)
-The bridge between GLUT and .net core
+The bridge between GLUT and OpenGL and .net core

 ### LinGL (Coming soon, c++)
 The bridge between Linux's graphic library and .net core